2013 Indian Premier League

-The 2013 season of the Indian Premier League, abbreviated as IPL 6 or Pepsi IPL 2013, was the sixth season of the IPL, established by the Board of Control for Cricket in India (BCCI) in 2007.
+The 2013 Indian Premier League season (abbreviated as IPL 6 or Pepsi IPL 2013) was the sixth season of the Indian Premier League, established by the Board of Control for Cricket in India (BCCI) in 2007.
 The tournament featured nine teams and was held from 3 April to 26 May 2013.
 The opening ceremony was held at the Salt Lake Stadium in Kolkata on 2 April 2013.
 This was the first season with PepsiCo as the title sponsor.
 The Kolkata Knight Riders were the defending champions, having won the 2012 season.
 A spot fixing case was revealed by Delhi Police, leading to arrest of three cricketers from Rajasthan Royals and other persons.
 Mumbai Indians won the tournament for the first time, defeating Chennai Super Kings in the final by 23 runs.
-The tagline was sirf dekhne ka nayi!
-(Don't just watch!)

 Background

 Sponsorship

 PepsiCo replaced DLF Ltd as the title sponsor starting with the 2013 season.
 DLF did not renew their contract after their initial five-year contract, for ₹ 2.50 billion, ended with the previous season.
 PepsiCo's contract is ₹ 3968 million for five years, ending with the 2017 season.
 In response to questions about the higher sponsorship costs compared to DLF's, a representative of PepsiCo said, "Our estimate is that we will get five to six times the value of the money we paid."
 However, Brand Finance had assessed the IPL's brand value to have fallen from $4.1 billion in 2010 to $2.9 billion in 2012, attributed to the decline in television ratings over the two years.